 I am immeasurably proud of my 15-year old sophomore.
 It is both thrilling and humbling to witness her blossom into a fierce, intelligent, and brave advocate for herself and our people.”

 This story was submitted to Love What Matters by Erica Bullock-Jones of Highlands Ranch, Colorado.
-You can follow her journey on Facebook and her website.
+You can follow her journey on Facebook.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: